polyipseity/information/general/Porter's five forces analysis.md

 ### bargaining power of suppliers

-Suppliers' power is high if {{there are fw suppliers, and low if there are many}}.
+Suppliers' power is high if {{there are few suppliers, and low if there are many}}.

 ### industry rivalry

-Industry rivalry is {{thee extent of competition among existing firms}}.
+Industry rivalry is {{the extent of competition among existing firms}}.

 ## usage

-Porter's five forces framework is great for {{classical industries involving physical goods}}, but not {{globalized markets, industries not affected by all 5 forces, internet businesses, new sectors spanning multiple industries}}
+Porter's five forces framework is great for {{classical industries involving physical goods}}, but not {{globalized markets, industries not affected by all 5 forces, internet businesses, or new sectors spanning multiple industries}}.

 ## references